iqtree/iqtree.github.io/doc/molevol.md

 > **QUESTIONS:**
 >
-> * What are the two genes that most favor the tree inferred by single model? *HINT*: Use some R script for this to process this `.partlh` file.
+> * What are the two genes that most favor the tree inferred by single model? *HINT*: Use Excel or some R script to process `.partlh` file.
 > * Have a look at the paper by ([Brown and Thomson, 2016]).
 Compare the two genes you found with those from this paper.
 What is special about these two genes?
 {: .tip}